assenzostefano/poweroffer/README.md

     <img alt="Stars" src="https://img.shields.io/github/stars/archnotwindows/poweroffer?logo=github">
   </a>

-Poweroffer is a small and simple Python program that is used to remove distractions (like Youtube) and not procrastinate.
+Whith this simple python program you will be able to not procrastinate during the day in some sort of website (like Youtube) that you can choose! so try it out!!
 ## Getting Started

 - Install **[Python](https://python.org)** on your machine. **Version 3.10 or higher is required!**